 Kandi continues to give her attention to developing up-and-coming talent.
 Kandi has sent 60+ juniors on to play college golf.
 She has had players compete in the US Juniors, US Amateur, US Mid-Amateur, and the US Open.
 Kandi has developed players to win junior championships, college championships, amateur championships, and professional championships.

 A graduate of the University of North Carolina at Chapel Hill, Kandi Kessler-Comer was a fine player herself.
 She competed alongside Dottie Pepper in the 1986 Curtis Cup Matches against Great Britain & Ireland.
-She won five Virginia State junior and amateur championships (becoming the youngest to win the Junior Girls (14) and the first to hold the State Junior title, State Match Play title, and State Stroke Play title at the same time), made it to the quarter finals of the 1985 U.S. Women’s Amateur Championship, claimed several collegiate trophies, and competed in five U.S. Women’s Open Championships as a professional golfer, finishing 14th in 1987 at Plainfield Country Club in New Jersey.
+She won five Virginia State junior and amateur championships (becoming the youngest to win the Junior Girls (14) and the first to hold the State Junior title, State Match Play title, and State Stroke Play title at the same time), made it to the quarter finals of the 1985 U.S. Women’s Amateur Championship, claimed several collegiate trophies, competed in five U.S. Women’s Open Championships as a professional golfer, finishing 14th in 1987 at Plainfield Country Club in New Jersey, and winning two professional championships.
 In 1985, Kandi was recognized as one of the top 10 amateur women golfers in United States by Golf Digest.
 In 2002, she was named one of the Top 50 female golfers in ACC history.

 Kandi’s mentors and biggest influencers include the late Davis Love, Jr., her instructor as a player, and Dr. Bob Rotella, who helped her turn her B.A. in Psychology into success in mental golf coaching.

 Kandi is a certified Redcord and K-Vest instructor.
 She is a Staff Professional with Callaway Golf.